PaulleDemon/awesome-landing-pages/readme.md

 # Free Landing page templates

 Contains free and open-sourced website templates, including but not limited to SaaS landing page, portfolio, Restaurant page and more.
-Useful, for freelancers, SaaS developers, and more.
+Useful, for freelancers, agencies, SaaS developers, and more.

-Download from browsable page: https://landingpage-templates.vercel.app/
+**Download from browsable page**: https://landingpage-templates.vercel.app/

+#### Updated weekly
-**[Continuously developed]** Feel free to star this repository.
-More templates will be uploaded weekly
+Feel free to star this repository.
+New templates will be uploaded every friday

 **Have a generic template in mind?**
 - Create a new [issue](https://github.com/PaulleDemon/landing-pages/issues/new/choose), once your template